n7down/DevelopersHandbook/README.md

-# Technical Interview Review
+# Robotics Developer Review
-This repository is designed to organize all of the nessesary material and resources to prepare for a successful technical interview.
+This repository is designed to organize all of the nessesary material and resources to become a successful robotics developer.

 # Table of Contents
 1. [Big-O](#big-o)